Introduction to ethics

 There is a fundamental difference between them: A is a matter of fact and B is a matter of value.
 To evaluate the truth-status of A, one must observe Smith and assess whether he or she has the property of being a human.
 Smith could in fact be, for instance, a dog or an umbrella.
 In those cases, Smith does not have the property of being a human and A is thus false.

 Because it is a matter of value, it is different to evaluate B. Is the sentence of a kind that can have a truth-status?
 Can it be false?
 Does the sentence reflect something that can be subject to rational scrutiny?
 Is it just a matter of opinion or taste?
 These are questions about the nature of values and value-claims.
-They cannot be answered by observing and analyzing facts about the world and the many Smiths and Jones that inhabit it.
-Because they are not empirical, i.e., they do not concern physical properties, treating them requires philosophical argumentation.
+It seems that they cannot be answered by observing and analyzing facts about the world and the many Smiths and Jones that inhabit it.
+Because they are not empirical, i.e., they do not concern physical properties, treating them requires philosophical thinking.

 Questions about the nature of values and value-claims belong to a philosophical field of inquiry which is commonly known as metaethics.
 The term meta is from the Ancient Greek μετά (metá), which means ”above” or ”beyond.”
 In this case, the meta-questions are above or beyond normative ethics, which is its own field of inquiry.
 In normative ethics, philosophers do not treat the nature of values and value-claims but the values and value-claims as such.
 It is called ”normative” ethics because it concerns prescriptive standards.
 For example, consider this sentence: